Code-Institute-Submissions/milestone-project-95/README.md

 # My Memory and Me
 The objective of this website is to provide an informative website for those who are worried they may be suffering from dementia or for individuals who suspect a family member/friend is suffering from dementia.
 The website provides a brief insight into what dementia is, what can cause dementia, how dementia is diagnosed and possible dementia treatments available.
-The main funciton of the site is designed towards individuals worried they might have dementia and be strugggling with short memory issues.
-The site has 2 games desinged to test memory and an alogrithm that gives you a feedback on your short-term memory based on these games.
-Hence the main aim of this site is:
+The main function of the site is designed towards individuals worried they might have dementia and be struggling with short memory issues.
+The site has 2 games designed to test memory and an algorithm that gives you a feedback on your short-term memory based on these games.
+Hence, the main aim of this site is:

 - To inform others about dementia
 - To help with early diagnosis of dementia using memory games
 - To provide information of the available support for dementia sufferer

-The site is intented to have a simple easy to navigate design as the target audience will be the older members of the population as they are much more likely to suffer from dementia.
+The site is intended to have a simple easy to navigate design as the target audience will be the older members of the population as they are much more likely to suffer from dementia.

 A live demo of the site can be found [here](https://johngc1510.github.io/milestone-project-2/)

 ### **Business Goals**
 - To accurately inform others about dementia
 - To have a platform which can help spot early signs of dementia
-- To imporve peoples awareness of the different types of support available to those suffering from dementia
+- To improve peoples awareness of the different types of support available to those suffering from dementia

 ### **Customer Goals**
 - To obtain information about dementia
 - To test their short term memory
-- To find local support/suport options if currently suffering from dementia
+- To find local support options if currently suffering from dementia
 ## UX
 ---
 ### **Ideal User**